 About the Program

-- Applicants must be 19-35 years old at the time they apply.
+- Applicants must live in the U.S., and they must be aged 19-35 years old at the time they apply.

 - Applications must include a multimedia submission that describes their project (blog post, video, slideshow, poster, etc.)

 Participants will receive:

 - An immersive experience through the Emerging City Champions Virtual Learning Lab